jakubvalenta/covid-chance/README.md

 This step doesn't have any required configuration.

-Optionally, you can define the maximum tweet length in characters (doesn't include shortened URL) using the property `review_tweets.max_tweet_length`, but the default should be accurate.
+Optionally, you can specify the maximum tweet length in characters (doesn't include shortened URL) using the property `review_tweets.max_tweet_length`, but the default should be accurate.
 The interactive script will show a warning when the text of the tweet exceeds the limit.